cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Ciphersuite Registration

-This specification registers a number of ciphersuites for use with HPKE.
+A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
-A ciphersuite is thereby a combination of several algorithm configurations:
+An HPKE ciphersuite, is composed of the following choices:

 - HPKE Mode
-- KEM algorithm
+- KEM Algorithm
-- KDF algorithm
+- KDF Algorithm
-- AEAD algorithm
+- AEAD Algorithm

-The "KEM", "KDF", and "AEAD" values are conceptually taken from the HPKE IANA registry {{HPKE-IANA}}.
-Hence, COSE-HPKE cannot use a algorithm combination that is not already available with HPKE.
+The "KEM", "KDF", and "AEAD" values are chosen from the HPKE IANA registry {{HPKE-IANA}}.

-For better readability of the algorithm combination ciphersuites labels are build according to the following scheme:
+For readability the algorithm ciphersuites labels are built according to the following scheme:

 ~~~
 HPKE-<Version>-<Mode>-<KEM>-<KDF>-<AEAD>